sansumbrella/Choreograph/README.md

 If you are using Cinder, Choreograph will automatically include a specialization header to slerp quaternions.

 ## History/Tweening alternatives:
-Cinder's Timeline is an excellent, production-ready tweening option.
-It has a stable and proven API.
-It is based on the previous version of Choreograph.

 The original motivation for having a library like Choreograph came from past experience with Flash tweening libraries like Greensock’s TweenMax.
-While they aren’t for C++, you might draw your own inspiration from them.
+They made programmatic animations art-directable, which was a huge boon for doing work on a team.

+The first version of Choreograph served as a proof-of-concept for what eventually became Timeline in libCinder.
+Cinder’s timeline is an excellent, production-ready tweening option.

+The current iteration of Choreograph is redesigned from whole cloth.
+The library concepts, outlined above, allow for a smaller, more expressive API than what is possible with a tween-centric system.
+As a bonus, Choreograph’s new design also outperforms Cinder’s timeline in the included benchmarks for creating and running animations.